kartoza/docker-postgis/README.md

 After this, you can make changes to your replicant, but master and replicant will not be in sync anymore.
 This is useful if the replicant needs to take over a failover master.
-However it is recommended to take additional action, such as creating a backup from the slave so a dedicated master can be created again.
+However, it is recommended to take additional action, such as creating a backup from the slave so a dedicated master can be created again.

 #### Preventing replicant database destroy on restart

 You can optionally set `DESTROY_DATABASE_ON_RESTART: 'False'` after successful sync to prevent the database from being destroyed on restart.
-With this setting you can shut down your replicant and restart it later and it will continue to sync using the existing database (as long as there are no consistencies conflicts).
+With this setting you can shut down your replicant and restart it later ,and it will continue to sync using the existing database (as long as there are no consistencies conflicts).

 However, you should note that this option doesn't mean anything if you didn't